alimoustafa2000/Python-Course-Assignments/README.md

 # Python-Course-Assignments
-This repo is for Assignments of "Mastering Python" Course From Elzero web school.
+This repo is for Assignments of "Mastering Python" Course From Elzero Academy..

 ---